LylaB/Chronolog/README.md

 Since Chronolog is a fully featured scheduling library, it provides many features out of the box by default:

 ## 🧩 Task Composition
-Instead of thinking a task is just some executable, chronolog thinks of tasks as components in a group instead of single execution blocks, allowing the expression and reuse of complex logic easily, tasks consist of:
+Instead of thinking a task is just some executable, Chronolog thinks of tasks as components in a group instead, allowing the expression and reuse of complex logic easily while also seperating concerns and giving overall flexibility, tasks consist of:
   - ***Task Metadata:*** The <ins>State</ins> of the task, anything data-related.
 Internally, this data is mutable, metadata can also be exposed restricting write access to any data, think of it as a global state for the entire task.
 In most cases, this is optional to provide